 We care about data privacy and security and strive to keep our security practices on par with industry leaders.
-The article covers answers to the most frequently asked questions about data privacy and security.
+Read our most frequently asked questions about data privacy and security.

-The content we create is very sensitive and we don't want to share boards outside our Miro account.
-Is it possible?
+The content we create is very sensitive.
+How do we make sure we don't share boards outside of our Miro teams?

 Can anyone at Miro access my boards?